 After being recovered, the AS-201 Apollo command module was used for drop tests.
 It is at the Strategic Air and Space Museum, Ashland, Nebraska.

-The purpose of the Apollo 5 mission was to test the Grumman-built LM in actual space flight conditions.
+The purpose of the Apollo 5 mission was to test the Grumman-built Lunar Module in actual space flight conditions.
 Engines for both the descent and ascent stages had to be started in space, and be capable of restarts.
-Although the mission had some difficulties as a result of programming errors, it was successful and a second test flight with LM-2 was cancelled.
+Although the mission had some difficulties as a result of programming errors, it was successful and a second test flight with LM-2 was unecessary and was cancelled.
 LM-1’s orbit quickly decayed and it re-entered Earth’s atmosphere and was destroyed.

-The S-IB was built by Chrysler Corporation Space Division at the Michoud Assembly Facility near New Orleans, Louisiana.
+The S-IB first stage was built by the Chrysler Corporation Space Division at the Michoud Assembly Facility near New Orleans, Louisiana.
 It was powered by eight Rocketdyne H-1 engines, burning RP-1 and liquid oxygen.
 Eight Redstone rocket fuel tanks, with 4 containing the RP-1 fuel, and 4 filled with liquid oxygen, surrounded a Jupiter rocket fuel tank containing liquid oxygen.
 Total thrust of the S-IB stage was 1,666,460 pounds (7,417.783 kilonewtons) and it carried sufficient propellant for a maximum 4 minutes, 22.57 seconds of burn.
-First stage separation was planned for n altitude of 193,605 feet, with the vehicle accelerating through 7,591.20 feet per second (2,313.80 meters per second).
+The first stage of AS-204 was S-IB-4.

 The Saturn IB rocket stood 141 feet, 6 inches (43.13 meters) without payload.
 In the Apollo 5 configuration, the entire vehicle was 180 feet, 10.6 inches (55.133 meters) tall.
 It had a maximum diameter of 22.8 feet (6.949 meters), and the span across the first stage guide fins was 40.7 feet (12.405 meters).
 Its empty weight was 159,000 pounds (72,122 kilograms) and at liftoff, it weighed 1,296,000 pounds (587,856 kilograms).
 It was capable of launching a 46,000 pound (20,865 kilogram) payload to Earth orbit.